 A defibrillator cannot be used when there is no heart rhythm.
 Unless immediately treated with CPR(cardiopulmonary resuscitation) a cardiac arrest always leads to death within minutes.
 Performing CPR keeps the blood flowing to vital organs such as the brain and increases the chances of the heart remaining in a ‘shockable’ rhythm until a defibrillator is used.
 Every minute without CPR and defibrillation reduces the chances of surviving by up to 10 per cent.

 There are a few simple steps that anyone witnessing, or finding someone that has had, a cardiac arrest can take to help save their life: calling 999, performing CPR and using a PAD (public access defibrillator) if one is available.

 Recognising that someone is having a cardiac arrest and calling 999 is vital to ensure that the emergency services arrive as soon as possible.
 In some cases using a defibrillator will shock the heart and restore a normal rhythm.
 Effective post-resuscitation care is provided by the emergency medical services and transfer to acute care.

-They are simple and safe.
+Defibrillators are very easy to use.
+Although they don’t all look the same, they all function in broadly the same way.
 The machine gives clear spoken instructions.
 You don't need training to use one.

-Once in position, the defibrillator detects the heart's rhythm.
-It won't deliver a shock unless one is needed.
+Once the defibrillator is open and in position, all you have to do is follow the spoken instructions.
+The defibrillator detects the heart's rhythm, it won't deliver a shock unless one is needed.